oro13/language-app-ml/README.md

 ### FELI GENTLE

+Our app, Totlahtol, is named for the word ‘Languages,’ in Nahuatl: the Aztec language once widely spoken on this continent.
+My friend in El Paso began working on this application over a year ago.
+Now I’m helping him enhance the prototype with advanced Machine Learning components.

+The app (prototype) in action:

 <p align="center">
   <img src=/media/app_prototype.gif width='90%' height='auto'>
-  <br>The app in action.
-  <br>A user logins in, adds a lesson, and gets lessons specifically curated to their interests.
+  <br><i>A user logins in, adds a lesson, and gets lessons specifically curated to their interests</i>
 </p>

-Our app, Totlahtol, is named for the word ‘Languages,’ in Nahuatl: the Aztec language once widely spoken on this continent.
-My friend in El Paso began working on this application over a year ago.
-Now I’m helping him enhance the prototype with advanced Machine Learning components.

 Tech used: